68 Haywood Street Temporary Uses

 December 2017 – Mobile Food Vending Pilot program launches

 August 2017 – Scheduled programming begins; site made available through existing outdoor special event permitting process.

 July 6, 2017 – Site opens to the public for passive use

 June 2, 2017 – Request for Expressions of Interest for temporary programming is launched

-May 23, 2017 – Staff presents update to City Council on implementation of temporary uses
+May 23, 2017 – Staff presents an update to City Council on implementation of temporary programming at 68 Haywood Street.

-April 2017 – Site preparation and improvements began (creating an accessible surface, installation of electricity, site plan review for a food truck lot, purchase and install of amenities)
+April 2017 – Site preparation and improvements begin (creating an accessible surface, installation of electricity, site plan review for a food truck lot, purchase and install of amenities)

 March 28, 2017 – Informed by a proposed implementation and management plan, City Council directs staff to proceed with implementation of Temporary Uses.

 March 28, 2017 – Haywood Street Advisory Team presents final report on long-term vision to City Council.
 Council directs staff to develop an RFP/RFQ to hire a design team to develop design options based on the vision presented.
 (More information about long-term planning is here.)